-- .1 Promote initiatives that raise awareness about local biodiversity and terrestrial environmental issues, including but not limited to caribou, grizzly bears, and white bark pine trees. - .2 Develop and enforce regulations permitted under the Local Government Act that limit deforestation on large, private properties. - .3 Participate in engagement opportunities with industry and senior levels of government and advocate for natural resource extraction that minimizes impacts on biodiversity and terrestrial ecosystems within the District of Wells. - .4 Maintain the Community Forest Agreement with the Barkerville-Wells Community Forest and support Community Forest initiatives and programs.
+- .1 Promote initiatives that raise awareness about local biodiversity and terrestrial environmental issues, including but not limited to caribou, grizzly bears, and white bark pine trees. - .2 Develop and enforce regulations permitted under the Local Government Act that limit deforestation on large, private properties.

 The District of Wells is home to the Gypsy Cuckoo Bumble Bee which is a species at risk in BC.
-The Gypsy Cuckoo Bumble Bee (Bombus bohemicus) is one of six different cuckoo bumble beespecies in North America and has been found in every part of Canada except Nunavut.
+The Gypsy Cuckoo Bumble Bee (Bombus bohemicus) is one of six different cuckoo bumble bee species in North America and has been found in every part of Canada except Nunavut.
 Unlike most bumble bees, gypsy cuckoo bumble bees do not collect pollen to bring back to their colony, so they do not have any pollen baskets on their hind legs.
 They often nest near wooded areas but can be found in both rural and urban habitats.